ChemTalk

 Quaternary Structure

-The quaternary structure is due to the interactions between several polypeptide chains.
-Usually this is a protein with one or more amino acid chains.
-Below the quaternary strucuture occurs because of the different color polypeptide chains interacting.
+The quaternary structure results from the interactions between several polypeptide chains.
+Usually, this is a protein with one or more amino acid chains.

 202101 Protein quaternary structure containing amino acid chains

-Functions of Amino Acids and the Proteins they Form
+Functions of Amino Acids and the Proteins They Form